Dundee: Governance

-Westminster and Holyrood
+Representation

+Dundee City is one of 32 council areas of Scotland, administered by Dundee City Council.
+The council meets at Dundee City Chambers in City Square and has its mains offices at Dundee House on North Lindsay Street.
+The civic head and chair of the council is the Lord Provost.
+The council area is also divided into eighteen community council areas, three of which (Broughty Ferry, City Centre and Harbour, and West End) had community councils operating as at August 2024.

-For elections to the British House of Commons at Westminster, the city area and portions of the Angus council area are divided in two constituencies.
-The constituencies of Dundee East and Dundee West are represented by Stewart Hosie (Scottish National Party) and Chris Law (Scottish National Party), respectively, both of whom were re-elected at the 2019 General Election.
-For elections to the Scottish Parliament at Holyrood, the city area is divided between three constituencies.
+For elections to the House of Commons at Westminster, the city area and portions of the Angus council area are divided into two constituencies.
+The constituencies of Arbroath and Broughty Ferry and Dundee West are represented by Stephen Gethins (Scottish National Party) and Chris Law (Scottish National Party), respectively, both of whom were elected and re-elected respectively at the 2024 general election.
+For elections to the Scottish Parliament at Holyrood, the city area is divided across three constituencies.
 The Dundee City East constituency and the Dundee City West constituency are entirely within the city area.
 The Angus South (Holyrood) constituency includes north-eastern and north-western portions of the city area.
 All three constituencies are within the North East Scotland electoral region: Shona Robison (SNP) is the Member of the Scottish Parliament (MSP) for the Dundee East constituency; Joe Fitzpatrick (SNP) is the current MSP for the Dundee West constituency and Graeme Dey (SNP) is the current MSP for the Angus South constituency.

-Dundee was also part of the pan-Scotland European Parliament constituency until 31 January 2020 when the U.K. left the EU.
-Seven Members of the European Parliament (MEP)s were elected using the d'Hondt method of party-list proportional representation.
-In the last European Election Scotland voted, it returned three SNP MEPs, one Liberal Democrat MEP, one Conservative and Unionist MEP and one Brexit Party MEP, to the European Parliament.

 Winston Churchill served as one of two MPs for Dundee from 1908 to 1922.